 But as tourists we don’t get a lifetime to see a city.
 We get a few days, maybe a week or two if we’re lucky.
 We see as much as we can before we move on.
 So for those with limited time, what can we do?
 How can we maximize our time in a place like Barcelona where there’s just so much to see?
-Well, like I’ve previously done for Bangkok, New York, Paris, Berlin, and Helsinki, I’ve created a sample itinerary for Barcelona to help you organize and maximize your time in this incredible city:
+Well, like I’ve previously done for Bangkok, New York, Paris, Berlin, and Helsinki, I’ve created an itinerary to help you organize and maximize your time in this incredible city.

 This is Barcelona’s historic center and dates back to pre-Roman times.
 The area is a maze of tiny streets that turn around on each other and open into lovely squares and plazas.
 Highlights include: